Understanding U.S. Work Visas (2026 Guide): Types, Requirements & How to Apply

 ✈️ What Is a U.S. Work Visa?

-A U.S. work visa is a legal authorization that allows non-citizens to enter and work in the United States for a specific employer, job role, and period of time.
+A U.S. work visa is an official authorization that allows foreign nationals to live and work in the United States for a specific employer and period.

-These visas are typically sponsored by employers and approved by U.S. Citizenship and Immigration Services (USCIS).
+• Are approved by U.S. Citizenship and Immigration Services (USCIS)

 1. H-1B Visa (Specialty Occupations)